 Any adult age 18 and over, has a GED or high school diploma, is not enrolled in high school, may register for admission.
-Students must provide their high school diploma, or GED, prior to enrollment, if they are to receive Title IV, Federal funding awards.
+Students must provide their high school diploma, or GED, along with a photo ID, prior to enrollment, if they are to receive Title IV, Federal funding awards.
 No student will be admitted who owes an outstanding balance to Apollo.